juniorsundarCasual/TGT/vault/volume-3.chapter-215.md

 [What were these new parameters?]

 (There were many, but I will provide a non-exhaustive list of the primary parameters.
 The mortal must be mature and rational, so that they can evaluate their decisions before acting upon them.
 They must be non-confrontational, so that they don't actively or unwittingly seek conflict and dying before making a difference.
 They need to be kind and honest to be able to endear themselves with others.
-They must be hardworking and dedicated to their work, to be able to tackle tough situations.
+They must be hard-working and dedicated to their work, to be able to tackle tough situations.
 They need to be fulfilled and passive, free of wild hopes and dreams that can derail their purpose.
 And finally, they need to be mentally robust, so that they don't deflate when assaulted with adversities.)

 [Though I agree with some of those parameters, I don't see the importance of some such as 'non-confrontational' and 'passive'.
 It looks counterintuitive to your purpose?]